If you’re dairy-free by choice or necessity, then this probably sounds familiar:

 Combine EVERYTHING in a large bowl.
 Toss gently until completely combined.
 Serve immediately or refrigerate for a few hours or even overnight.
 Makes great leftovers!

 Soup is such a lovely way to end the day.
 It’s easy to digest, warming, and satisfying.
 And of course, since this is a calcium-filled day, soup has the added bonus of a bone broth base.
 As mentioned above, Katie from Wellness Mama recommends broth as a mainstay of dairy-free, high calcium eating.
 I love egg-drop soup.
-This version, adapted from the Paleo Parent’s recipe, adds calcium-rich bok choy.
+This version adds calcium-rich bok choy.

 Egg Drop Soup with Bok Choy (serves 2)

 - 1/2 tsp fish sauce (I use Red Boat brand.
 Don’t skip the fish sauce!
 It adds amazing flavor…)